bbuchalter/ios-gym/HOOKS.md

 ## Adding More Checks

-To add linting or other checks, edit the hook files:
+To add linting or other checks, edit the hook files in the `hooks/` directory:
-- `.git/hooks/pre-commit`
+- `hooks/pre-commit`
-- `.git/hooks/pre-push`
+- `hooks/pre-push`

+The changes will automatically apply since `.git/hooks/` contains symlinks to these files.

 Example adding ESLint:
 ```bash